cristiadu/rate-my-everything/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `pnpm build-storybook`

-Builds the storybook with the catalog of React Components used by the application.

-### `pnpm storybook`

-Serve the storybook component catalog.
-Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### `pnpm lint` and `pnpm lint:fix`

 Applies ESLint on code in the project.